usdoj-crt/beta-ada/_pages/_topics/criminal-justice.md

 <th scope="row">A person who is deaf is pulled over by a local law enforcement officer.</th>
 <td>The law enforcement agency provided paper and pen to the officer to communicate with the driver the reason the driver was pulled over and to answer any questions the driver might have.

-The law enforcement agency must provide communication aids that enable the officer to communicate effectively with the person being arrested.</td>
+<p>The law enforcement agency must provide communication aids that enable the officer to communicate effectively with the person being arrested.</p></td>
 </tr>
 </tbody>
 </table>

-Sometimes a Communication Aid or Service is Not Required
+### Sometimes a Communication Aid or Service is Not Required

-Criminal justice agencies do not have to provide aids and services if providing them would place an undue burden on them.  [accordion – “more about what undue burden means”]
+Criminal justice agencies do not have to provide aids and services if providing them would place an *undue burden* on them.

+{% details More about what undue burden means %}
+An undue burden means a significant difficulty or expense.
+Whether something is a significant difficulty or expense wil lvary from government to government and may vary from year to year.
+{% enddetails %}

-Criminal justice agencies also do not have to provide communication aids or services that would fundamentally alter the criminal justice program or service being provided.  [accordion – “more about what fundamental alteration means”]
+Criminal justice agencies also do not have to provide communication aids or services that would *fundamentally alter* the criminal justice program or service being provided.

+{% details More about what fundamental alteration means %}
+A fundamental alteration is something that would change the essential nature of the entity's programs or services.
+{% enddetails %}

 If an aid or service would result in an undue burden or fundamental alteration, the criminal justice agency must provide an alternative aid or service if possible.

-Learn more about these requirements and limitations in ADA Requirements: Effective Communication, Communicating Effectively with People with Disabilities and Communicating with People Who Are Deaf or Hard of Hearing: ADA Guide for Law Enforcement Officers.
+Learn more about these requirements and limitations in [ADA Requirements: Effective Communication, Communicating Effectively with People with Disabilities]({{'/resources/effective=communication/'| relative_url}}) and [Communicating with People Who Are Deaf or Hard of Hearing: ADA Guide for Law Enforcement Officers]({{'/resources/law-enforcement-guide/'| relative_url}}).

 ### Learn more about the ADA and Criminal Justice